Shetty4L/walterbot/nlu_data/interrogation.md

 - you made drugs, right?
 - are you a drug dealer?
 - are you Heisenberg?
+- what did you do
+- tell me everything
+- who helped you

 ## intent: threaten
 - you're going to go down for this